 INLIVIAN utilizes site-based waiting lists for project-based voucher developments.
-This allows applicants to be on several site-based waiting lists at the same time and increases housing options for the applicant.
+This allows applicants to be on several site-based waiting lists simultaneously and increases housing options for the applicant.

-Planned Changes to Waiting List in the Plan Year
+Planned Changes to the Waiting List in the Plan Year

-WAITING LIST NAME DESCRIPTION OF ACTUAL CHANGES TO WAITING LIST Federal MTW Housing Choice Voucher Program INLIVIAN intends on opening the HCV waiting list in FY2024 utilizing a lottery process.
+WAITING LIST NAME DESCRIPTION OF ACTUAL CHANGES TO WAITING LIST Federal MTW Housing Choice Voucher Program INLIVIAN is evaluating the opening waitlist.
+Currently the list is closed for new applicants.
 PBV & RAD PBV Units PBV waiting lists are opened and closed based on an analysis of historical turnover per site.